Today's Best Tech Deals

-Logitech Ultimate Ears 350vi Noise-Isolating Headset run heavy on bass
+Logitech Ultimate Ears 350vi Noise-Isolating Headset

 Ultimate Ears is one of the veterans of the in-ear headphone industry, having helped popularize (or, in some cases, created) product categories such as custom-fit in-ear monitors, universal fit in-ear canal headphones (also known as canalphones), and “canalbuds,” which are a hybrid between earbuds and canalphones.
 Ultimate Ears was acquired by Logitech in 2008, and the current product line—which falls under the UE by Logitech brand—includes new models equipped with an Apple-style three-button remote and microphone module.
 (The UE line has also branched out into other product categories, such as AirPlay-equipped speakers).